frankshearar/Home/Converting-a-csproj-from-package.config-to-project.json.md

   </ItemGroup>
 ```

-What to change:
+#### Making the change

-1. Make a copy of packages.config and the csproj file and better yet, checkin/commit the project, so you can roll back or compare if things go wrong.
+* Make a copy of packages.config and the csproj file and better yet, checkin/commit the project, so you can roll back or compare if things go wrong.

-2. Uninstall the package, you can use the UI (2a), or the powershell console (2b), if you know what the package did to the project, you can also hand edit the changes (2c).
+* Uninstall the package, you can use the UI, or the powershell console, if you know what the package did to the project, you can also hand edit the changes (2c).

-2.a
+UI:

-2.b uninstall-package newtonsoft.json -Force
+PowerShell console: uninstall-package newtonsoft.json -Force

-2.c remove the lines:
+Manually: remove the lines:
 ```xml
     <Reference Include="Newtonsoft.Json, Version=7.0.0.0, Culture=neutral, PublicKeyToken=30ad4fe6b2a6aeed, processorArchitecture=MSIL">
           <HintPath>..\packages\Newtonsoft.Json.7.0.1\lib\net45\Newtonsoft.Json.dll</HintPath>
           <Private>True</Private>
         </Reference>
 ```
-3. Create the following empty file and name it project.json
+* Create the following empty file and name it project.json

 ```json
     {